radzhome/python-word-counter/README.md

     $	python ./word_counter.py input.txt

 Please include a test suite (tests.py) demonstrating the correctness of your solution and a README file clearly explaining how to build, run and test your application.
-DO NOT use `collections.Counter` or any built in sorting for this, please define your own counter class instead.
+DO NOT use `collections.Counter` or any built in sorting for this, please define your own counting and sorting instead.
 Please use python3 and best practices (PEP-8) to write your solution.
 Please include an explanation of your solution and any assumptions you made.
 Using an IDE like PyCharm is recommended, but not required.

+The output should look as follows:

+    Top 10 Words:
+    the 78735
+    of 39973
+    and 38068
+    to 28579
+    in 21715
+    a 20810
+    he 12114
+    that 12020
+    was 11361
+    his 10007
+    Total Words: 1095695

 ### Usage ###